 - Our short-term and long-term incentive compensation is based on balanced frameworks of metrics that are aligned with our mission and support the safety and soundness of Farmer Mac. - We continue to use equity grants to remain competitive with our market for executive talent.
-Our long-term incentive compensation maintains a balanced mix of stock appreciation rights ("SARs"), performance-based restricted stock units ("RSUs"), and time-based RSUs, placing less emphasis on SARs in the mix of long-term incentive compensation. - Much of the long-term incentive compensation we award is contingent on increased stockholder value and long-term performance through our grants of SARs and performance-based RSUs. - Incentive awards under our performance-based cash and equity plans are subject to caps and specific performance minimums. - We do not provide our executive officers with any pension or supplemental executive retirement plans ("SERPs") that include an enhanced contribution formula compared to the formula used for contributions made by Farmer Mac on behalf of other employees.
+Our long-term incentive compensation maintains a balanced mix of stock appreciation rights ("SARs"), performance-based restricted stock units ("RSUs"), and time-based RSUs, placing less emphasis on SARs in the mix of long-term incentive compensation. - Much of the long-term incentive compensation we award is contingent on increased stockholder value and long-term performance through our grants of SARs and performancebased RSUs. - Incentive awards under our performance-based cash and equity plans are subject to caps and specific performance minimums - We do not provide our executive officers with any pension or supplemental executive retirement plans ("SERPs") that include an enhanced contribution formula compared to the formula used for contributions made by Farmer Mac on behalf of other employees.
 Executive officers participate in our defined contribution qualified retirement plan available to all employees.
-Our "make-whole" or "restoration" nonqualified deferred compensation plan offered to some executive officers uses the same contribution formula used to determine Farmer Mac's contributions to the retirement accounts of all employees. - We have an employment agreement with our CEO that is a fixed term contract.
-None of our other executive officers have employment contracts. - We provide conservative severance provisions to some executive officers, and we do not provide any additional benefits upon a change-in-control (no "golden parachutes").
+Our "make-whole" or "restoration" nonqualified deferred compensation plan offered to executive officers uses the same contribution formula used to determine Farmer Mac's contributions to the retirement accounts of all employees.

-- We do not provide perquisites to our executive officers such as club memberships, company cars, or car allowances.
-We offer limited perquisites to executive officers above and beyond the benefits provided to all other employees, such as paid parking at our office building located in Washington, D.C. - Our insider trading policy prohibits any director or employee from engaging in pledging and specified hedging activities in Farmer Mac's securities. - We have a stock ownership policy to better align the interests of officers and directors with those of Farmer Mac's stockholders. - We have a "clawback" policy that allows us to recover incentive compensation from current or former executive officers for an accounting restatement, termination of employment for "cause," or an incorrect calculation of a financial measure used to determine the value or amount of incentive compensation. - We evaluate our executive compensation program regularly to ensure that it does not create incentives for employees to take material risks.
+- We have an employment agreement with our CEO that is a fixed-term contract.
+None of our other executive officers have employment contracts. - We provide conservative severance provisions to some executive officers, and we do not provide any additional benefits upon a change-in-control (no "golden parachutes"). - We do not provide some types of perquisites offered by many companies, such as club memberships, company cars, car allowances, private air travel, or security services. - We offer limited perquisites to executive officers above and beyond the benefits provided to all other employees, such as paid parking at our office building located in Washington, D.C. and an incremental preventive health benefit that provides an opportunity to obtain a comprehensive physical examination and related testing at a specialized medical facility each year. - Our insider trading policy prohibits any director or employee from engaging in pledging and specified hedging activities in Farmer Mac's securities. - We have a stock ownership policy to better align the interests of officers and directors with those of Farmer Mac's stockholders. - We have a "clawback" policy that is consistent with SEC and NYSE requirements, which allows us to recover incentive compensation from current or former executive officers for an accounting restatement, termination of employment for "cause," or an incorrect calculation of a financial measure used to determine the value or amount of incentive compensation. - We evaluate our executive compensation program regularly to ensure that it does not create incentives for employees to take material risks.